Liver Health

 How Fatty Liver Elevates Cortisol

-Studies show that people with NAFLD have chronic HPA axis overactivity.
-One study found 24-hour urinary cortisol levels of 149 nmol/day in NAFLD patients compared to 90 nmol/day in controls.
+Studies show that people with MASLD have chronic HPA axis overactivity.
+One study found 24-hour urinary cortisol levels of 149 nmol/day in MASLD patients compared to 90 nmol/day in controls.
 That's a 65% increase.

 The relationship between cortisol and fatty liver progresses through stages: